blakemcbride/Build/README.md

 7. Common Lisp is perhaps the most powerful language available.
 This means that there are no restrictions on the kinds of things that can be done in a build system that uses Common Lisp as its language.

-## Philosophy

-*build* is very similar to *make* in terms of design philosophy.
-Both have targets, dependents, recipes, and rules.
-However, *build* will support other build patterns (such as for Java), have a very powerful procedural language, and offer advanced support for remote repositories, multi-threading and multi-machine builds, and advanced caching for extremely large projects, among other facilities.

 ## Current Status